 (A) "Consumer transaction" means a sale, lease, assignment, award by chance, or other transfer of an item of goods, a service, a franchise, or an intangible, to an individual for purposes that are primarily personal, family, or household, or solicitation to supply any of these things.
-"Consumer transaction" does not include transactions between persons, defined in sections 4905.03 and 5725.01 of the Revised Code, and their customers, except for transactions involving a loan made pursuant to sections 1321.35 to 1321.48 of the Revised Code and transactions in connection with residential mortgages between loan officers, mortgage brokers, or nonbank mortgage lenders and their customers; transactions involving a home construction service contract as defined in section 4722.01 of the Revised Code; transactions between certified public accountants or public accountants and their clients; transactions between veterinarians and their patients that pertain to medical treatment but not ancillary services; AND TRANSACTIONS BETWEEN AN INSURER, AS DEFINED IN SECTION 3901.32 OF THE REVISED CODE, AND THEIR CUSTOMERS, AS DEFINED IN SECTION 3901.32 OF THE REVISED CODE, AND THEIR CUSTOMERS, AS DEFINED IN SECTION 3901.32 OF THE REVISED CODE, FOR MATTERS RELATED TO COVERAGE UNDER A SICKNESS AND ACCIDENT POLICY OR OTHER HEALTH PLAN FOR MENTAL ILLNESS AND MENTAL DISORDERS, OR ALCOHOL AND DRUG USE DISORDERS UNDER TITLES 39 AND 17.
+"Consumer transaction" does not include transactions between persons, defined in sections 4905.03 and 5725.01 of the Revised Code, and their customers, except for transactions involving a loan made pursuant to sections 1321.35 to 1321.48 of the Revised Code and transactions in connection with residential mortgages between loan officers, mortgage brokers, or nonbank mortgage lenders and their customers; transactions involving a home construction service contract as defined in section 4722.01 of the Revised Code; transactions between certified public accountants or public accountants and their clients; transactions between attorneys, physicians, or dentists and their clients or patients; and transactions between veterinarians and their patients that pertain to medical treatment but not ancillary services; AND TRANSACTIONS BETWEEN AN INSURER, AS DEFINED IN SECTION 3901.32 OF THE REVISED CODE, AND THEIR CUSTOMERS, AS DEFINED IN SECTION 3901.19 OF THE REVISED CODE, FOR MATTERS RELATED TO COVERAGE UNDER A SICKNESS AND ACCIDENT POLICY OR OTHER HEALTH PLAN FOR MENTAL ILLNESS AND MENTAL DISORDERS, OR ALCOHOL AND DRUG USE DISORDERS UNDER TITLES 39 AND 17.